-The primary drive chain in the wheel arm is fitted with nylon tensioning pads.
+All drive chains are fitted with nylon tensioners.
 The procedure to adjust for chain wear is as follows:

-- 1. Loosen the nyloc nut on the tensioning pad. - 2.
-Move the pad up or down until the desired chain tension is achieved. - 3.
-Retighten nyloc nut. - 4.
+- 1. Loosen the retaining bolt in the tensioner. - 2.
+Move the tensioner up or down until the desired chain tension is achieved. - 3.
+Retighten retaining bolt. - 4.
 If the chain tension is still insufficient a link may need to be added or removed from the chain.

-8.11 Drive Chain Maintenance
+8.12 Drive Chain Maintenance